Undergraduate Student Handbook

 The clinical or laboratory component of a course is evaluated by the faculty as satisfactory/unsatisfactory.
 If the student is unsatisfactory in the clinical or laboratory component, it constitutes an automatic failure (F) in the companion theory course.
 If the student is satisfactory in clinical or laboratory, the student will receive a grade based on the companion theory grade.
 If a student is unsuccessful in either theory or lab/clinical and are eligible to continue in the College of Nursing, they must repeat both the theory and lab/clinical courses.

 A student is permitted to earn one grade less than “C” (78) in required nursing courses once they are admitted to the nursing major.
-If a student has one course grade below C and wishes to repeat the course, they must complete the Application to Repeat Course: Withdrawal or Grade Less Than “C” (78) and the faculty must complete the Faculty Report for Students that Withdrew or Failed a Course(s).
+If a student doesn’t earn a C (2.0) in a nursing course, they are required to take NURS 3005, Academic Development in Nursing Education, unless an exception is approved by the chair of the Department of Baccalaureate Education.
+Credits earned in NURS 3005 do not count towards the minimum degree requirement.
+If a student wishes to repeat the course in which they made below a C, they must complete the Application to Repeat Course: Withdrawal or Grade Less Than “C” (78) and the faculty must complete the Faculty Report for Students that Withdrew or Failed a Course(s).

 These requests will be considered by the Undergraduate Student Affairs, Committee, in conjunction with the chair of the Department of Baccalaureate Education and the Associate Dean for Academic Affairs at the end of the semester.
 If space is not available in the subsequent semester, the student may then consider the College of Nursing Readmission Procedure found later in this section.
 Both aforementioned forms are located in Appendix A.